stefanantic7/space-shooter/README.md

 # SpaceShooter

+SpaceShooter is a simple 2D game written in Java from scratch.

 ![SpaceShooter](space-shooter.png)

-SpaceShooter is 2D game written in Java from scratch